BADR-DEEV/travel_app/README.md

 Flutter representation of a Travel App Concept i found in Uplabs.
 **It only consists of 2 screens.**

-Star⭐ the repo if you like what you see😉.

 Images are from [Unsplash](https://unsplash.com)